-If you meet the requirements for the moving expenses deduction, you will need to complete Form 3903, Moving Expenses and attach Schedule 1, Additional Income and Adjustments to Income.
+If you meet the requirements for the moving expenses deduction, you will complete Form 3903, Moving Expenses and attach Schedule 1, Additional Income and Adjustments to Income.
 Your deduction amount will be reported as an adjustment to income on Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Tax Return for Seniors.

-Where do military spouses pay taxes?
+Where do military spouses pay state taxes?

 Military spouses and service members pay state income and property tax to their state of legal residence.

 As a spouse, you can choose to maintain your original state of residence (even if it is different from your service member spouse’s state of residence) if you meet these requirements:

 - Your service member spouse is moving on orders to a new duty station outside of your home state

 - You are moving to the duty station state to be with the service member

 Can active duty military or military spouses file taxes in any state?

 Not exactly.
 You must establish a state of legal residency, and that is the state where you will pay income and property tax.
 Your state of legal residency does not have to be the same state where you or your spouse are currently stationed.